History

 We guarantee a lifetime of care when our residents have outlived their financial resources.

 In 1957, our visionaries, Roy and Minnie Johns donated 16 acres of the 160-acre Johns Family farm to build a church and a home for the elderly.
-Their dreams were that once a senior move to a home, they would not be asked to leave due to financial reasons.
-The Good Samaritan Fund was created before the first person moved into Wesley Willows.
+They dreamed that once seniors moved to a home, they would not be asked to leave due to financial reasons.
+Our founders created the Good Samaritan Fund to make this dream a reality.

 On June 16, 1966, a Methodist minister’s widow was the first resident to move in.
-Wesley Willows was the first senior home of its kind in Northern Illinois.
+Thus, Wesley Willows became the first senior home of its kind in Northern Illinois.

 Today, Wesley Willows serves over 700 residents on 234 acres of land.
-Every resident that moves into Wesley Willows has the peace of mind knowing they will be cared for a lifetime, even if their financial resources have been exhausted.
-An average of 30 residents per year are helped through the Good Samaritan Fund.
+Every resident that moves into Wesley Willows has the peace of mind knowing they will receive care for a lifetime, even if they exhaust their financial resources.
+An average of 30 residents per year receive financial assistance through the Good Samaritan Fund.